The Clayton Hotel, Limerick

-The Clayton Hotel in Limerick (formerly Clarion) is a landmark high rise structure standing 53m tall on the waterfront marking the approaches to Limerick from the West in dramatic style.
+The Clayton Hotel (www.claytonhotellimerick.com) in Limerick is a landmark high rise structure standing 53m tall on the waterfront marking the approaches to Limerick from the West in dramatic style.
 The 16 storey building was completed in 2002 and at 53m tall; it is among the half dozen tallest buildings in Ireland.

 The distinctive oval floor plates are formed using 250mm thick case in-situ concrete flat slabs.
 Two reinforced concrete shear cores extend full height.
 Both cores were slip formed using coni-bar inserts to allow the tying in of the floor slab pours following behind.
 Typically the contractor achieved 2.5 week cycles per level with two pours per floor.